-What are the reasons for discontinuation of a scholarship?
+What are grounds for discontinuation of a scholarship?

 - Repeated failure of examinations

-Suspicion of fraud, malpractice or seeking unfair advantage will lead to suspension of benefits, pending thorough investigation.
-Scholarship assistance should not exceed four years.
-This rule is applied to allow as many students as possible to benefit from the programme.
+Suspicion of fraud or seeking unfair advantage will lead to suspension of benefits, pending investigation.

-Will UNHCR help me to find employment after completion of studies?
+Will UNHCR help me to find employment after completion of my studies?

-Current and former students are encouraged to organize themselves in DAFI clubs for the purpose of networking and information sharing, particularly on internships, employment opportunities and other sponsorships for postgraduate studies.
+Students are encouraged to contact potential employers, organisations, embassies, NGOs and private sector companies for this purpose and make use of online, remote and other opportunities.
+Current and former students are encouraged to organize themselves through DAFI clubs to network and share information, particularly on internships, employment opportunities and other sponsorships for postgraduate studies.